Start

 Description:

-This step is the first step of any process definition.
-It starts the execution of the process.
+This step is the first step in any process definition.
+It starts the process execution.

 Inputs